anreitersimon/Medbrain-Tutorial/STEP5-2.md

 }
 ```

-In the `submitButtonPressed` method these methods will be used
+In the `submitButtonPressed` method the above methods will be used
 ```swift
 @IBAction func submitButtonPressed(sender: AnyObject?) {
     //verify that the entered information is valid